MrRazamataz/Spiriten.cf/Server_Side/server_hosts.md

 | [Cyperhost](https://cyperhost.com/minecraft) : Cyperhost offers hosting for $1.75 per GB of ram with a Ryzen 7 3800X.
 They have 2 locations, one in Beauhamois - Canada
 and one in London - UK.
 After a CEO change, they have fixed all the issues I had too, so it honestly looks like a nice host.

-| [Daemex](https://billing.daemex.io/cart.php?gid=1) : Currently in a Beta so free servers (if approved by staff).
-You get 4GB of ram with an unknown CPU.
-There are 4 USA
-locations, 3 Europe locations, 4 Asia locations, one Africa location, one South America location, and one Australia location.
-I'm just a bit confused more than anything, will update this if I get my server from them (Ended up getting approved for it!
-It is actually legit with 4GB and 4 cores dedicated to me.
-They use a Xeon L5640 (2010 server processor) and a Debian distribution from 2008.
-It's not ideal, but it is free and legitimate!)
+| [Daemex](https://billing.daemex.io/cart.php?gid=1) : I used to praise Daemex due to 24/7 free hosting, but I have to take that back now.
+Daemex is a terrible host.
+For
+$5 per GB of ram you are getting a Xeon L5640 (2010 Xeon CPU) and a 11 year old distribution of Debian.
+Their machines are wildly outdated and should be honestly at the bottom of a lake.
+How do I know this information?
+I was a participant in their Beta period where they tested their servers with free hosting.
+I used a plugin to identify the specs.
+I still have my free server too despite the Beta ending as Daemex can't properly maintain their service.
+Oh yeah, did I mentioned overpriced storage costs too?
+Just avoid
+Daemex honestly.

 | [Daichi](https://daichi.host/minecraft) : Daichi is a newer host offering Minecraft hosting for $2 per GB of ram with unknown Xeon CPUs.
 I have no idea where their locations
 are.
 The unlimited SSD hosting is nice, but they are using a cracked copy of WHMCS so beware, use at your own risk.

 | [Dashflo](https://dashflo.net/store/minecraft) : Dashflo offers hosting in Germany and the USA for about $2.40 per GB of ram.
-In Germany, they use a Ryzen 9 5900X, and in the USA they use a Ryzen 7 2700X.
+In Germany, they use a Ryzen 9 5900X, and in
+the USA they use a Ryzen 7 2700X.
 Both are pretty well performing CPUs for Minecraft.
 I would love to recommend them - but one major thing popped up in my research about them.
 They seem to be a rebrand of deploys.io, a hosting service that was bombarded with bad reviews.
 It may still be a great deal, just be wary.

 | [DBM Hosting](https://dbmhosting.com/cart.php?a=confproduct&i=0) : DBM Hosting offers hosting for about $6 per GB of ram with an i7-7700K (according to their MCMarket
 page).
 No location information is available.
 Just don't use, overpriced for the specs without even knowing where it'll be hosted.

 | [DecoyGaming](https://www.decoygaming.com.au/game-servers/minecraft-hosting/) : DecoyGaming offers hosting for about $19.80 per GB of ram.
 Their only location is in
 Brisbane - Australia.
-According to their [Server Information](https://www.decoygaming.com.au/about-us/server-information/) page, they are using Dual Xeon quad core CPU's and 32GB ram total in their servers.
+According to their [Server Information](https://www.decoygaming.com.au/about-us/server-information/) page, they are using Dual Xeon quad core CPU's and
+32GB ram total in their servers.
 If their hosting servers only have 32GB, they're extremely outdated.
 32GB is semi-common in gaming PCs.
 Also, Xeon CPU's are not ideal for hosting, especially dual Xeon setups.

 | [Dedicated Gaming](https://dedicatedgaming.com.au/game-servers.php) : Dedicated Gaming's plans are around $7 per GB of ram on an unknown CPU.
 Nothing really stands
 out to make it a host you would want to use other than it having locations in Australia - although there are better alternatives for Australian hosting.

 | [DedicatedMC](https://dedicatedmc.io/minecraft) : DedicatedMC is not a host I'd recommend.
 They have a $2 per GB of ram plan running on a Xeon E5-2690 (starting
 at 4GB plans), a $2.33 per GB of ram plan running on the Ryzen 5 3600 (starting at 6GB plans), a $3 per GB of ram plan running on the Ryzen 5 3600/Ryzen 9 3950x
 (starting at 8GB plans) and a $3.60 per GB of ram plan running on an i9-9900k/Ryzen 9 3900x (starting at 10GB plans).
 Their prices seem a bit overpriced, but that's my opinion.
 I would also like to note that a member of their team, Tehlo, seems a bit snarky and rude.
 Not great to have a staff member like that if you need help.
-They have plans in
-Oregon, Los Angeles, New Jersey, New York, Germany, Finland, and Sydney.
+They have plans in Oregon, Los Angeles, New Jersey, New York, Germany, Finland, and Sydney.

 | [Demonbolt Hosting](https://my.demonbolthost.com/store/minecraft) : Demonbolt Hosting offers hosting for $1.25 per GB of ram with i7-6700K's in their North America
 location and Ryzen 5 3600's in their Europe location.
 This pricing isn't that bad honestly, but they do soft cap the storage semi low (20GB on all plans under 6GB).